edgi-govdata-archiving/web-monitoring/ARCHITECTURE.md

 For more details about the models we use in Scanner see web-monitoring-db's [API documentation](https://api.monitoring.envirodatagov.org/).

 <a id="2"></a>
-## Deployment Plan

-- web-monitoring-db and web-monitoring-ui are services that run on Heroku.
-- web-monitoring-processing and web-monitoring-versionista-scraper are manually deployed to servers on AWS.
-- We plan to re-deploy these to AWS as a Kubernetes cluster, **but that doesn’t exist yet.**

-<a id="3"></a>

 ## Web Page Snapshotting/Capturing Workflow

 | Diagram key | What happens | What does this | How | Criteria |